UP: Teen girl hangs self at home while family sits in police station to lodge harassment FIR

 Noida, Sep 14 (PTI) A teenager in Greater Noida ended her life at home on Thursday while her father and brother were at a police station to lodge a complaint of her being harassed by a local man, officials said.

-According to the officials, the girl was allegedly being harassed for quite some time by the accused who late last night dropped at her home to take her phone number and molested her.
+According to the officials, her family said the Class 8 student was allegedly being harassed for quite some time by the 20-year-old accused who late last night dropped by at her home to take her phone number and molested her.

+The police said the girl and the accused lived in the same neighbourhood and knew each other from the past and they are investigating all claims in the case as well.

 An FIR has been lodged in connection with the case at Jewar police station under the Indian Penal Code section 354 and under provisions of the Protection of Children from Sexual Offences (POCSO) Act, a police spokesperson said.